21 Top-Rated Day Trips from London, England

 Most tourists come here, however, to follow in the footsteps of Shakespeare, visiting his well-preserved birthplace and several other homes of those associated with him.
 About a mile from the town center is the lovely thatched cottage of Shakespeare's wife, Anne Hathaway, with its cottage garden.

-Close to Stratford-upon-Avon is the medieval Warwick Castle with its impressive ramparts.
-You can tour the huge castle complex, from the top of its towers to the dungeons, and watch jousting matches or demonstrations of falconry and other medieval skills.
+Just 9 miles from Stratford-upon-Avon is medieval Warwick Castle with its impressive ramparts.
+You can tour the huge castle complex from the top of its towers to the dungeons and watch jousting matches or demonstrations of falconry and other medieval skills.
 Its theme park atmosphere provides plenty of things to do with children.
-Afterwards, spend time exploring the historic town center and Warwick attractions, including the medieval Lord Leycester Hospital.
+Afterward, spend time exploring the historic town center and Warwick attractions, including the medieval Lord Leycester Hospital.

 Every inch the equal to Oxford, Cambridge is as popular a day trip destination as it is for those wanting a fun weekend break.
-Only an hour from London by train, this university city offers plenty of great attractions that are walkable from the train station, meaning it's easy to cross off multiple places to visit in a day.
+Only an hour (60 miles) from London by train or car, this university city offers plenty of great attractions that are walkable from the train station, meaning it's easy to cross off multiple places to visit in a day.

 Start your exploration at Cambridge University Botanic Garden.
 Just a five-minute walk from the station, this 40-acre site is a great place for a picnic or a coffee break before delving deeper into the city.